 Since 2008 AEMS has been curating the ongoing documentary and independent film series AsiaLENS at the Spurlock Museum in Urbana.
 Each film is accompanied by a local or visiting expert who leads the audience in a post-screening discussion.
 All screenings are free and open to the public.

-All films will be shown at the Spurlock Museum, Knight Auditorium on 600 South Gregory Street, Urbana, Illinois.
+(Except for online screening, all onsite film screening will be shown at the Spurlock Museum, Knight Auditorium on 600 South Gregory Street, Urbana, Illinois.)

 Association for Asian Studies (AAS) Film Expo

 AAS Film Expo was established as a conference program in 2011 by the Asian Educational Media Service (AEMS) as part of an outreach initiative.
 Documentary and independent films on issues reflecting contemporary life in Asia are projected in a dedicated screening room with a schedule running from Thursday through Saturday.
 An “on demand” screening area allows additional viewing opportunities for attendees who miss scheduled screening times.

 The Association for Asian Studies (AAS) annually hosts the premier North American conference of Asia scholars devoted to scheduled programs of scholarly papers, roundtable discussions, workshops, and panel sessions on a wide range of issues in research and teaching, and on Asian affairs in general.
 The upcoming AAS conference is scheduled on March 19-22, 2020 at the Sheraton Boston Hotel in Boston, Massachusetts.